Jump to a Section

 Planning and coaching

 Effective planning and constructive feedback are critical to improving instructional practice.
-The Instructional Practice Guide: Coaching and Lesson Planning tools support these activities by focusing specifically on ways to identify that the Key Shifts required by the CCSS are present in the classroom.
-In order for teachers, colleagues, and instructional leaders to have meaningful and productive conversations that lead to changes in practice that reflect the Shifts, there must be shared expectations about how to identify evidence of the Common Core in both lesson planning and classroom observation.
+The Instructional Practice Guide: Coaching and Lesson Planning tools support these activities by using a shared framework to focus on the specific ways to identify that the Shifts required by the CCSS are present in the classroom.
+In order for teachers, colleagues, and instructional leaders to have meaningful and productive conversations that lead to changes in practice, there must be this kind of shared expectations about how to identify evidence of the Common Core in both lesson planning and classroom observation.